talkpython/100daysofweb-with-python-course/days/081-084-unit-testing/your-turn/README.md

 3. Setup the project for development: `python setup.py develop`
 4. Run it to see it's working well: `pserve development.ini`

 Now that you have the site up and running, it's time to organize your tests and add the view model tests.
 Having a single `tests.py` file is a good start but is no where near enough.
 Create a tests folder, within there, a default folder.
-Put two test files in there, one for `index_viewmodel` and one for `bill_details_viewmodel` viewmodels.
+Put two test files in there, one for `index_viewmodel` and one for `bill_details_viewmodel` view models.

 Write a couple of tests for each view model.
 Here is a rough example of what that might look like.